Tech-Tweakers/polaris-llm/README.md

 - **Model Parameters**: Adjust the **MASTER_CONFIG** in both scripts to change model dimensions, layer counts, etc.
 - **Dataset**: Replace **input.txt** with your dataset file for training on different text data.
+- **Vocabulary**: The same file used for the dataset should be used for the Vocabulary creation.

 ## Contributing